The 2022 ISC Grant Program

-- R-hub, a centralised tool for checking R packages.
+- R-hub, a centralized tool for checking R packages

 - SatRDays, bootstrapping a system for local R conferences.